It's no secret that I'm a huge fan of slasher films, and here I've tried to compile a list of…

 No!
 You CAN'T be alive!

 I'm not sure what is more important, that Jason started his body count in Part 2 or the origins of the hockey mask in Part 3.
 Maybe it's the fact he started wearing the mask, because it's origins actually involve a character named Shelly (Larry Zerner) who is unbearably annoying.
 His entire purpose is to instil misdirected scares and apparently constantly try to get people to feel sorry for him.
 God I hate you Shelly.

 Steve Miner returns in the director's chair with a completely new visual effects crew, who get the job done but can't really fill the shoes of their predecessors.
 They do pull off a great…

-I'm not sure if these are getting increasingly worse because, that's just the way they are, or because I'm getting tired of the concept already.
+I'm not sure if these are getting increasingly worse because: A. that's just the way they are, or B. I'm getting tired of the concept already.

 I'm already not a big fan of brute force slashers.

-The kind of slashers where the killer relies on immortality and minimum use of brain.
+The kind of slashers where the killer relies on immortality over brain.

 Back to Friday The 13th Part 3.

 While it got a bit bloodier, the 3D "effects" made me want to walk right over and switch it off.
 It reminded me a little bit…

 I really hate these recaps at the beginning of each movie.
 I hope they're not common in the series.
 As for the movies themselves, I'm starting to get bored by them as it seems I'm watching the same one over and over again.
 Maybe the quality of this one is higher than the second or the first but it comes after those two so it's just redoing the same things slightly different, making the whole series (so far) feel extremely bland and progressively more boring, even by slasher standards.
 At least the Halloween movies tried different things in almost each movie.
 Here, the first three are basically the same.
 But yes, the hockey mask and the last third are decent.